Sometimes the statistics around how many people are streaming music – and how many are paying for it – can lead to confusion and misinterpretation.

 Caveats: we’re relying on the numbers given out by the streaming services.
-As industry lawyer Kevin Casini recently pointed out on Twitter, there can be debate about (for example) how those services define ‘paid’ subscribers.
+As industry lawyer Kevin Casini pointed out on Twitter, there can be debate about (for example) how those services define ‘paid’ subscribers.
 In other cases, the boundaries between active and registered users can be purposefully unclear.

 If you’re a streaming service and have spotted that your figures are out of date here (or if we don’t have them at all!) please do email me so I can update the article accordingly.

 Spotify: 406m users / 180m subscribers

 At the end of 2021, Spotify had 406 million monthly active users, including 180 million premium subscribers and 226 million ad-supported (i.e. free) listeners.